John Cherberg: Political career

 In June 1956 Cherberg announced his candidacy for the Democratic nomination for lieutenant governor.
-Capitalizing on name recognition from his football career and the statewide contacts he'd developed as the head of the state's association of high school football coaches, he won the Democratic primary by defeating Howard S. Bargreen, and the general election by defeating Republican Don McDermott.
+Capitalizing on name recognition from his football career and the statewide contacts he had developed as the head of the state's association of high school football coaches, he won the Democratic primary by defeating Howard S. Bargreen, and the general election by defeating Republican Don McDermott.

 Cherberg was inaugurated as Washington's lieutenant governor on January 16, 1957, under fellow Democrat Albert Rosellini.
 For his first 15 years in office, he also worked as an account executive at Seattle-area TV station KIRO to supplement his then-low lieutenant governor salary.

 Cherberg ran for Mayor of Seattle in 1964, but was defeated by Republican councilman Dorm Braman by 95,699 votes to his 83,205.
 Cherberg's platform included support for fair housing.
 Years later, both he and Braman testified for the prosecution regarding the mayoral race and money from Seattle police officials and King County Prosecuting Attorney Chuck Carroll, who were alleged to have been tolerating police corruption.
 (The case was later dismissed.)

 Following his defeat in the mayoral campaign, he once again ran for lieutenant governor.
-He served continuously under Republican Governor Daniel J. Evans (1965–1977), Democrat Dixy Lee Ray (1977–1981), Republican John Spellman (1981–1985), and for the first term of Democrat Booth Gardner (1985–1989).
+He served continuously under Republican governor Daniel J. Evans (1965–1977), Democrat Dixy Lee Ray (1977–1981), Republican John Spellman (1981–1985), and for the first term of Democrat Booth Gardner (1985–1989).
 In his last race, he won comfortably with 63% of the vote.
 Cherberg stepped down in the 1988 race having served as lieutenant governor for nearly one third of Washington state's history at the time; at his death, he was the longest serving lieutenant governor in United States history.